sincerelyyyash/cohatch-assignment/README.md

-# **Cohatch Assignment - AI-Powered Co-Founder Matching API**
+# **AI-Powered Co-Founder Matching API**

 ## **Overview**
-Co-Founder Matching API is an AI-powered co-founder matching API that leverages **FastAPI** and **NLP-based similarity scoring** to help entrepreneurs find the best co-founders based on their profiles, skills, and industry preferences.
+An AI-powered co-founder matching API that leverages **FastAPI** and **NLP-based similarity scoring** to help entrepreneurs find the best co-founders based on their profiles, skills, and industry preferences.

 ## **Features**
 - **AI-driven Matching:** Uses `sentence-transformers` for NLP-based similarity scoring.